For property related emergencies dial (800) 428-5588

 - If you are in an area that may experience tsunamis, go inland or to higher ground immediately after the shaking stops.

 - Text messages may be more reliable than phone calls.

-- Once you are safe, listen to local news reports for emergency information and instructions via battery-operated radio, TV, social media or from cell phone text alerts.
+- Once you are safe, listen to local news reports for emergency information and instructions via battery-operated radio, TV, social media or cell phone text alerts.

 - Be careful during post-disaster cleanup of buildings and around debris.
 Do not attempt to remove heavy debris by yourself.
-Wear protective clothing, including a long-sleeved shirt, long pants, work gloves and sturdy, thick-soled shoes during cleanup.
+Wear protective clothing, including a long-sleeved shirt, long pants, work gloves, and sturdy, thick-soled shoes during cleanup.

 Bordering the Cleveland National Forest, wildlife occasionally roams our communities.
 To help keep wildlife problems to a minimum we ask you to keep all sources of food and water out of the yard.
 Keep trash lids secure.
 You can also use rags soaked in ammonia, mothballs or cayenne pepper around the yard.
 Here are some guides on how to be prepared:

 For those who panic over Bees: The Science Times

 “My pet was attacked or killed by a coyote or other wildlife“

 The California Wildlife Incident Reporting (WIR) allows you to report incidents.
 CDFW assigns a designated “Investigator” based on the geographic location and responds to all WIRs.